ktsim01/Most-Active-Cookie/README.md

     make -s test
 ~~~

-The ok files are the expected output.
+The ok files are the expected output, and the out files created from running tests are my output.